-A consortium of five leading European academic hospitals uses the European Commission’s Pre-commercial Procurement (PCP) contractual scheme to challenge and stimulate European industry to:
+A consortium of five leading European hospitals uses the European Commission’s Pre-commercial Procurement (PCP) contractual scheme to challenge and stimulate European industry to:

 Design, develop and test a resilient support tool, to be applied in the field of patients, planned for surgery, with the aim of reducing stress and anxiety as well as improving the health condition of the patient during the complete care path.

 The available budget for the development of this new solution is 3.26 million euro (including VAT).